-Mango dhal is Andhra’s classic dish.
+Mango dhal is a classic Andhra dish.
 Normally both dhal and mangos are cooked together and seasoned with other spices.
 Mango may be added with or without skin according to one’s own taste.

 I cooked mango with skin separately and added to the cooked dhal.

-- Wash thuvar dhal and put it in a pressure cooker.
+- Wash thoor dhal and add it to a pressure cooker.
 Add a teaspoon of oil, turmeric powder and 3 cups of water and pressure cook it till soft.

 - Wash and cut the mango with skin into medium size pieces.
 Put it in a vessel and add a pinch of turmeric, one teaspoon sambar powder, little salt and enough water to cover the mango pieces.
 Cook on moderate heat till the mango pieces are soft.
 Remove and slightly mash it.